Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Setting and main result

-\begin{proof} By the monotonicity of the scheme and the nonnegativity of the initial datum, we deduce that the solution of the numerical scheme $\theta_{k,h}$ is nonnegative.
+with $C_r$ being a positive constant that satisfies $C_r\rightarrow \infty$ as $r\rightarrow 1$. \end{lemma} \begin{proof} By the monotonicity of the scheme and the nonnegativity of the initial datum, we deduce that the solution of the numerical scheme $\theta_{k,h}$ is nonnegative.
 In order to study those stability estimates we will work with the second formulation of the upwind scheme \eqref{eq:scheme2}.
 First of all, let us multiply the scheme by $|K|$ so that we get

 We denote the four addends as $\I_K^n + \II_K^n + \III_K^n + \IV_K^n = 0$.
 Analogously to the continuous setting, we will obtain the stability estimates by testing with $(\theta_K^{n+1})^{q-1}$ and summing over $K\in \cT$, namely